Miokasa/2024Fall_projects/README.md

 ---

-## (Mengyao) Hypothesis 5: Crypto prices react more to bills introduced in Q3 and Q4, compared with Q1 and Q2.
+## Hypothesis 5: Crypto prices react more to bills introduced in Q3 and Q4, compared with Q1 and Q2.
 This hypothesis is based on the assumption that end-of-year activities, such as profit-taking, or year-end settlements, could lead to higher volumes and price volatility.​
 Effect of bills is assessed using OLS regression model (residuals in OLS equation) and average normalized volume.